 We will create an environment to support learning and to contribute to the improvement of attainment, confidence and employability.

 Michael is the clubs Foundation Manager.
 He currently plays for Hunslet Club Parkside.
-Michael has been the clubs development officer now for 6 years.
+Michael was the clubs development officer for 6 years before being appointed as the Foundation manager.
 He was a student at South Leeds Academy.
 Michaels first year at the Foundation he was learning his trade as an apprentice which lead him to achieve his Level 3 NVQ Diploma in supporting physical education and school sport, he has then gone on to gaining his Level 2 Rugby League coaching badge, first aid and safeguarding badges as well as a Level 1 in Triathlon coaching.